TechChange: online professional development courses and events in technology and social change.

 ImpactSpace: an open data platform powering the global impact marketplace. (things to note: outdated information, some links do not work)

-Dealroom: Impact & Innovation database – mapping impact startups and investment around the world. (possibility to sign up with business emails only)
+Dealroom: Impact & Innovation database – mapping impact startups and investment around the world. (it’s only possibile to sign up with business emails)

 Impact Finance: a review of 150 impact investing platforms, networks, and organizations that promote, support, or convene investors in the impact finance area. (things to note: some of the listed organisations are not impact investors, outdated information, some links do not work)